PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 Good points

-- Although the accuracy is low, it may be useful for considering initial steps in troubleshooting.
+- Although the accuracy is low, it may be useful for considering initial response measures.

-- The advice on "What should I have done?" could be used to improve the junior generation.
+- Advice on "What should I have done?" could be used to raise the level of junior students.

 - To determine whether the escalation flow will work, you need to actually involve people in the training.

-- Scoring is lenient and high scores are obtained even if the survey content is vague.
+- Scoring is lenient and high scores are achieved even when the survey content is vague

 - It would be good to establish the next step in this incident evacuation training workflow.